NakamotoInstitute/nakamotoinstitute.org/content/library/the-mystery-of-banking.en.md

 ---
 title: The Mystery of Banking
-sortTitle: Mystery of Banking, The
+sort_title: Mystery of Banking, The
 authors:
   - murray-n-rothbard
 date: 1983